Package 'cleanepi'

 range

-A vector with the range of numbers in the sample IDs
+A <vector> with the expected range of numbers in the subject IDs

 nchar